 groq-core-workflow-a

-Execute Groq primary workflow: chat completions with tool use and JSON mode.
+Execute Groq's primary workflow: chat completions with tool use and JSON mode.
 Use when implementing chat interfaces, function calling, structured output, or building AI features with Groq's fast inference.
 Trigger with phrases like "groq chat completion", "groq tool use", "groq function calling", "groq JSON mode".

 Allowed Tools